awsdocs/amazon-workdocs-administration-guide/doc_source/troubleshooting.md

 ## Can't set up my Amazon WorkDocs site in a specific AWS Region<a name="region"></a>

 If you're setting up a new Amazon WorkDocs site, select the AWS Region during setup\.
-For more information, see the tutorial for your particular use case under [Getting Started with Amazon WorkDocs](getting_started.md)\.
+For more information, see the tutorial for your particular use case under [Getting started with Amazon WorkDocs](getting_started.md)\.

 ## Want to set up my Amazon WorkDocs site in an existing Amazon VPC<a name="existing-vpc"></a>